TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Configuration/TypoScriptSyntax/Syntax/TypoScriptSyntax.rst

 **In the context of TypoScript Templates** it is possible to create references from one object to another.
-References mean that multiple positions in an object tree can use the same object at another position without making an actual copy of the object but by simply pointing to the objects full object path.
+References mean that multiple positions in an object tree can use the same object at another position without making an actual copy of the object but by pointing to the objects full object path.

 The obvious advantage is that a **change of code to the original